ModanwalPriti06/AWS-CLoudComputing-Notes/README.md

 - If you allow incoming traffic on a specific port (e.g., port 80 for HTTP), then outgoing response traffic is automatically allowed without requiring an explicit outbound rule.

+- Ypu can create your security group also: left sidebar > Network & Security > Security Groups

 ### Some ports you should be aware of:

 1. HTTP (Port 80) – Unencrypted web traffic.